History IQ: Season two changes

 In the first Eye Q round, contestants were presented with a toss-up question consisting of a headline and three related facts, one of which was incorrect.
 The contestants buzzed in and chose what they believed was the incorrect fact.
 Successfully doing so won $100, but incorrect guesses lost $100.
 The contestant who answered correctly was then asked a follow-up question related to the toss-up worth +/- $50.
 As in season one, the player with the lowest score after time was called was eliminated from the game.

 In the bonus round, contestants were presented with ten headlines as in season one.
 During the 60 seconds, the contestant was presented with one headline at a time at the top of the screen, and had to match the headline to the correct year.
 If correct, that headline would lock into place and the next headline would appear; if not, the same headline would appear.
 Contestants could then try again, or pass and move on to the next headline; the headline would be automatically passed if it was placed incorrectly three times in a row.
 Correctly placing all ten headlines won the player $5,000.

 Contestants who made it to the bonus round in season two later returned to compete in a tournament with a top prize of $250,000.
-The tournament was won by attorney Robin Grover, and his winning episode aired as the series finale on June 22, 2001.
+The tournament was won by attorney Robin Grover over Jeopardy!
+Tournament of Champions winner Leszek Pawlowicz, and his winning episode aired as the series finale on June 22, 2001.